Category

 My book "Word Diet," written from this perspective, has been read by many people, thanks to you.

 While I primarily intended it for business professionals, I've received interview requests from women's magazines and speaking invitations from various places.
-It really made me realize there are far more people seeking a word diet than I imagined.
+It really made me realize there are far more people seeking a word diet than I ever imagined.

 A common question I get during lectures is, "If I diet my words, won't people think I'm being rude and dislike me?"

-But the essence of communication isn't the style; it's the "message you want to convey," right?
+But the essence of communication isn't the style; it's the "substance you want to convey," right?
 For example, if the point you want to make in an email is "Please deliver by tomorrow morning," no matter how politely you phrase it, being disliked is unavoidable.

 If you still find it hard to take that first step, try just this much: